Specification

 All actions have strictly defined arguments, which can be:

-'or", ends at the nearest argument terminator:,or;.
+* String: if not surrounded by `'` or `"`, ends at the nearest argument terminator: `,` or `;`.
 That means, if your string does not contain a terminator, you can omit the quoting.
 If indicated by the comments, placeholders are available.
-Examples:"Hello, Steve!",Hey!,"You are {name}".Boolean:
+Examples: `"Hello, Steve!"`, `Hey!`, `"You are {name}"`.

 **You can omit optional arguments.
 If you do so, the default value will be used.**